Carbon offset platform

 The Project is a run of river Small Hydropower Plant (SHP) with installed capacity of 10.656 MW.
-Can generate an average of 61,583 MWh per year, considering two Francis turbines, with horizontal axis, and two generator units.
+It can generate an average of 61,583 MWh per year, considering two Francis turbines, with horizontal axis, and two generator units.
 The project is connected to the Brazilian National Interconnected System.

 The SHP is located in the municipality of Nova Marilândia, on the State of Mato Grosso, Midwest region of Brazil.
 The region’s main economic activities are agriculture of soy, rice, corn and beans, as well as coffee and citrus.